more-joao/dodecaphonic-sequences/README.md

 # Dodecaphonic Sequences and Prime Form Reduction
-A somewhat constructive approach to finding dodecaphonic sequences of interest.
+A somewhat constructive approach to finding dodecaphonic sequences of interest using python (3.0+).

 ## About and Explanation